When was the last time you put off a preventive screening? Don't use the phrase “I'm too busy” as an excuse for neglecting your own health.

 - Follow the above guidelines even if you've been vaccinated against HPV.

 Mammogram: Breast cancer is the most common type of cancer in American women, other than skin cancer, according to the Centers for Disease Control and Prevention.
 Your risk for developing breast cancer grows as you get older.
 The sooner you detect breast cancer through breast cancer screening, the better your chances of survival.

 What other screenings should I consider?

 - BRCA risk assessment: Consider genetic counseling and testing if you have a family history of breast or ovarian cancer.

 - Osteoporosis screening: Women 65 and older or younger women at high risk should consider a bone density screening.

 - Sexually transmitted disease screening: For women at high risk of developing chlamydia, gonorrhea or syphilis.

 - Colonoscopy: A colorectal cancer test is a must starting at age 50, but you may need the screening earlier if you have a family history of colorectal cancer.

 Where can I get these tests?

 All HonorHealth Medical Group primary care locations offer well woman exams and many of the above screenings.
-More than 30 primary care locations are conveniently located around the valley.
+More than 30 primary care locations are conveniently located around the Phoenix area.